From diving with sharks to sailing through a chain of islands to relaxing on a beach, here are 20 of the best things to do in Okinawa, Japan.

 Top Things To Do In Okinawa

-While Okinawa is a chain of islands and that definitely means a lot of water-based activities, there are still many other things to see in Okinawa if that’s not for you.
+While the Okinawa islands provide a lot of water-based activities, there are still many other things to see in Okinawa if that’s not for you.

 1) Dive With Sharks or Whales

-The biggest draw for Okinawa tourism is easily the diving.
+The biggest draw for tourism in the Okinawa prefecture is easily the diving.
 Okinawa is famous for some of the most stunning dive sites around the world, boasting awesome opportunities to dive with whale sharks and hammerhead sharks in the wild.

 While it might seem counterintuitive to travel to an island paradise in winter, from January to March, it’s possible to see humpback whales.